aildnont/covid-cxr/README.md

 [Local Interpretable
 Model-Agnostic Explanations](https://arxiv.org/pdf/1602.04938.pdf) (i.e.
 LIME) as the interpretability method being applied to the model.
 This project is in need of more expertise and more data.
-Please consider contributing or reaching out to us if you are able to lend a hand by signing up at the above link.
 This project is in its infancy and not a tool for medical diagnosis.
 The immediacy of this work cannot be overstated, as any insights derived from this project may be of benefit to healthcare practitioners and researchers as the COVID-19 pandemic continues to evolve.

 ## Why X-rays?
 There have been promising efforts to apply machine learning to aid in